Skip to Content

 Quality wheels and tires can be particularly difficult to find.
 This can be a problem if you’re touring in the developing world or in a remote region.
 You may need to have spares shipped in if something breaks or wears out.

-4. Folding bikes can be uncomfortable
+4. They can be uncomfortable

 Taller riders can feel cramped on folding bikes.
 Many models are designed for riders under 6′ 4″.
 The smaller wheels can also make the ride feel a bit rougher.